 3.3.
 Trapping Protocols (Mar 1-Dec 15) – Ladder Water Temperatures <70F.

 3.3.2.
 During lengthy periods of non-use (two days or more), the facility shall be dewatered or the water supply will be shut down.
-Since the facility obtains water from the fish ladder, this action will avoid out-of-criteria water flows in the ladder.
+While the trap should be operated with water supply from the juvenile bypass system to the extent possible rather than diffuser 14 source to avoid out-of-criteria water flows in the ladder.
+In the event trap temperatures deviate significantly (>2°C) from fishway temperatures when using water from the juvenile bypass system, the facility should switch to using water from diffuser 14, provided water flows criteria in the ladder is maintained.
 If freezing weather may cause damage during such a non-use period, the facility will be dewatered.

 3.4.
 Trapping Protocols (Mar 1-Dec 15) – Ladder Water Temperatures 70F–72F.

 3.4.3.
 During lengthy periods of non-use (two days or more), the facility shall be dewatered or the water supply will be shut down.
-Since the facility obtains water from the fish ladder, this action will avoid out-of-criteria water flows in the ladder.
+While the trap should be operated with water supply from the juvenile bypass system to the extent possible, rather than diffuser 14 source to avoid out-of-criteria water flows in the ladder.
+In the event trap temperatures deviate significantly (>2°C) from fishway temperatures when using water from the juvenile bypass system, the facility should switch to using water from diffuser 14, provided water flows criteria in the ladder is maintained.

 Comments: